4d61726b/VirtualKD-Redux/VirtualKD-Redux/Docs/Tutorial.md

 # VirtualKD-Redux Tutorial

-## Guest VM
+## Guest VM (Windows)

 ![](TutorialGuest.gif)

-1. Copy the target folder to the guest VM running inside VMware Workstation.
+1. Copy the target folder to the guest VM running inside VMware Workstation or VirtualBox.
 If the Guest VM is running a 32-bit OS, copy "target32".
 Otherwise, if it's running a 64-bit OS, then copy "target64" instead.

 2. Run "vminstall.exe" in the guest VM.
 If using Windows 10, ensure that "Replace kdcom.dll" is checked.
 Once the installer is complete, allow the guest VM to restart.